SSWConsulting/SSW.Rules.Content/rules/do-you-use-version-control-with-power-bi/rule.md

 Deployments would typically be done by Power BI Admins.
 You as a dev generally won't do this directly unless you're responsible for a workspace yourself.

-Reports can be deployed to a production workspace by simply syncing the workspace with the 'main' branch in the Reports repository.
+Reports can be deployed to a production workspace on Power BI Service by simply syncing the workspace with the 'main' branch in the Reports repository.
 The figure below illustrates this.

 ![Figure: Example showing how to sync changes into a workspace in Power BI Service, effectively deploying reports](SyncChanges.png)